 Let Justice Well Up Torah Study Series for Jewish Women of Color

-Mayyim Hayyim is thrilled to announce “Let Justice Well Up,” a new initiative by and for Jewish women of color, to provide a sense of welcome, empowerment, and connection as well as healing and support within the Jewish community.
+Mayyim Hayyim is thrilled to announce year three of “Let Justice Well Up,” an initiative by and for Jewish women of color, to provide a sense of welcome, empowerment, and connection as well as healing and support within the Jewish community.

 Let Justice Well Up is one part of Mayyim Hayyim’s commitment to DEI and anti-racism work.
 As a part of this work, Mayyim Hayyim is dedicated to creating space for Jews of color to engage with mikveh with other Jews of color.
-This program is open to those who specifically identify as Jewish women of color, Sephardi, Mizrahi, and Indigenous Jewish women.
-If you have questions about this, or if you do not identify as a Jewish woman of color but are interested in a similar program open to all Jewish women, please reach out to our Director of Programs and Partnerships.
+This program is open to those who specifically identify as Jewish women or non-binary people of color, Sephardi, Mizrahi, and Indigenous Jewish women or non-binary people.
+If you have questions about this, or if you do not identify as a Jewish woman or non-binary person of color but are interested in a similar program open to all Jewish women, please reach out to our Programs team.

 Let Justice Well Up is generously funded by The Miriam Fund.